noshini27/Apexrocks-and-Minerals/README.md

 # Apexrocks-and-Minerals
-Apex Rocks &amp; Minerals is a trusted supplier of premium Indian granite tiles, slabs, and natural stones, delivering high-quality products with precision and reliability.
+Apex Rocks &amp; Welcome to Apex Rocks & Minerals, a trusted name in premium Indian granite products.
+With exclusive mines like GEM RED GRANITE and partnerships with cutting-edge factories and quarries, we deliver top-quality tiles, slabs, and custom stonework globally.
+Committed to excellence in quality, quantity, and timely delivery, we combine decades of experience with modern craftsmanship to bring your vision to life—beautifully and reliably.